 Glaucoma

-Studies have found a link with menopause to the second leading cause of blindness globally, Glaucoma condition.
+Studies have found a link between menopause and the second leading cause of blindness globally, Glaucoma.
 The asymptomatic condition occurs due to the increased intraocular pressure (pressure inside the eye), and hormonal fluctuation during menopause is said to affect the rise of pressure in the eyes.

-It is vital to visit an eye hospital for a comprehensive eye examination as glaucoma can only be diagnosed through a visual test.
-Early detection of the problem can control the condition with eye drops and medication without worsening the situation or causing blindness.
+Visiting an eye hospital for a comprehensive eye examination is vital, as glaucoma can only be diagnosed through a visual test.
+Early detection of the problem can control the condition with eye drops and medication without worsening it or causing blindness.

 Cataracts

-Glare, sensitivity to light, night vision problems, loss of color intensity, cloudy or double vision are a few signs and symptoms of cataracts.
-It is said that the prevalence of cataracts with postmenopausal is higher than that of men in the same age range, and hence it is essential to pay more attention to having eye checkups to ensure the safety of eyes.
+Glare, sensitivity to light, night vision problems, loss of color intensity, and cloudy or double vision are a few signs and symptoms of cataracts.
+It is said that the prevalence of cataracts among postmenopausal women is higher than that of men in the same age range.
+Hence, it is essential to pay more attention to having eye checkups to ensure the safety of the eyes.

-On top of aging, hormonal changes can bring lots of effects to your physical and mental health status.
+On top of aging, hormonal changes can affect your physical and mental health.
 Hence, it is essential to get educated on the possible complications that can arise during life phases and take precautions for your eyes’ maximum safety.
 Our eyesight is one of the most critical assets, as we depend on vision in everything we do.
-Healthy and clear sight is very much needed as you get older to get things done by yourself.
-Visit an eye clinic if you are experiencing any eyesight problems with menopause or find more difficulty seeing than before.
+As you age, healthy and clear sight is needed to get things done yourself.
+Visit an eye clinic if you are experiencing any eye problems with menopause or find it more difficult to see than before.
 Visit and contact us at Ebsaar Eye Surgery Center.
 Our team of eye experts is happy to help with all your concerns and provide you with a healthy vision.